Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ### 1. Configure the Session

-Configuring your `URLSession` object can be as simple as writing a single-line declaration, or you can specific a complex set of specific conditions and parameters to control your session's state and behavior.
+Configuring your `URLSession` object can be as simple as writing a single-line declaration, or you can specify a complex set of conditions and parameters to control your session's state and behavior.

 The following code illustrates a complex set of configuration parameters applied to a session defined as a `.background` session: